Edward-Projects/twrp_nokia_apollo/README.md

 repo init --depth=1 -u https://github.com/minimal-manifest-twrp/platform_manifest_twrp_aosp.git -b twrp-12.1
 ```

-Make a directory named local_manifest under .repo, and create a new manifest file, for example local_manifests.xml
+Make a directory named `local_manifest` under the existing subdirectory `.repo`, and create a new manifest file, for example `local_manifests.xml`
 and then paste the following

 ```xml